 |Resit assessment||2 Hours One 2-hour written examination (plus resubmission of failed coursework or an alternative)|

-A number of specific topics is then considered.
-The causes of extreme acidity are investigated and mitigation measures explained.
+A number of specific topics are considered.
+The causes of extreme pH are investigated and mitigation measures explained.
 Hazards associated with the behaviour of metals and organic contaminants are described.
 Engineering and clean-up approaches to alleviating these hazards are then reviewed.
 Finally, the management of physically degraded and nutrient deficient soils is considered.
 Rehabilitation to agriculture, amenity and woodland is described in terms of reclamation and subsequent management.
 The special problems associated with landfill sites and with conservation end-uses are also considered.

 A field visit illustrates examples of particular rehabilitation problems or approaches.
-Workshops use case studies in order to demonstrate the practical and economic constraints which influence the selection of rehabilitation option.
+Workshops use case studies in order to demonstrate the practical and economic constraints that influence the selection of rehabilitation option.